Gwen Stefani Slays In Yet Another Sexy Getup That Created Definite Animal Magnetism

 “DOPE SHIZOT,” shouted a fourth follower, who added a flash camera emoji and a black heart emoji for further effect.

-The “Hollaback Girl” recently returned to Planet Hollywood’s Zappos Theater for her Las Vegas commitment.
-That meant that she now must commute between Sin City and Los Angeles so she could also judge and mentor for The Voice during Season 17 in the City of Angels.
+The “Hollaback Girl” singer recently returned to Planet Hollywood’s Zappos Theater for her Las Vegas commitment.
+That meant that she must now commute between Sin City and Los Angeles so she could also judge and mentor for The Voice during Season 17.

 Gwen tends to wear less provocative fashion statements while appearing on her NBC show than she does while entertaining during her Zappos Theater residency.
 During a recent concert at Planet Hollywood, the former No Doubt frontwoman showed her sexy side as she sang into a mic as a larger image of her likeness was seen on a huge screen behind her.

 For that appearance, Gwen rocked a patent leather playsuit and fishnet stockings.
-The garment she wore was skintight and super short while her stockings were partially covered up by black with white stripes over-the-knee socks, giving this versatile entertainer a bit of a sporty look.
+The garment she wore was skintight and super short while her stockings were partially covered up by black-with-white striped over-the-knee socks, giving this versatile entertainer a bit of a sporty look.

 For updates, follow Gwen Stefani on her Instagram account.